Speech Therapy For Multiple Sclerosis

 They will also examine how you breathe and the way you pronounce words.

-Once this examination is complete, your speech therapist can make recommendations for treatment options which can help manage the specific issues you’re facing.
+Once this examination is complete, your speech therapist can make recommendations for intervention options which can help manage the specific issues you’re facing.

 These may include: